Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Optimization Models for Dynamic Instantiation

-where $D_l$ is given by~(\ref{Dl}).
+Also, for the special case of a Zipf object popularity distribution with parameter $\alpha = 1$ and $C \leq N$, $\sum_{i=1}^{\lfloor{C}\rfloor} p_i < (\ln (C+1) + \gamma)/(\ln N + \gamma)$.
+Applying this bound to the hit rate constraint in~(\ref{lowerbound}) yields the following optimization problem: { } subject to { } where $D_l$ is given by~(\ref{Dl}).
 This optimization problem can be further specialized to any particular workload of interest by specifying, as a function of the duration $D = t_d - t_a \leq T$, the average request rate that the cache would experience should it be allocated for the interval of duration $D$, within the time period under consideration, with the highest average request rate.
 It is then straightforward to solve the optimization problem to any desired degree of precision.
 The computational cost of evaluating the optimization function and checking the constraints is $\mathcal{O}(1)$, and it is feasible to simply search over all choices of $C$ and the duration $t_d - t_a$ of the cache allocation interval, at some desired granularity, to find the choices that satisfy the constraints (should any such choices exist) with lowest cost.